Florida man convicted in parking lot shooting of black man

 Drejka said he saw McGlockton's car in the handicapped spot in July 2018, so he went to its back and front, looking for stickers, which store security video shows.
 He said the car's windows were tinted, so he didn't know anyone was inside.

-He said McGlockton's girlfriend, Britany Jacobs, partially put down her window and asked what he was doing.
+Jacobs, who was sitting with the couple's two younger children, partially put down her window and asked what he was doing.
 He said he told her it was "not very polite" to park in the spot and "she took that as an affront."
 He said that sparked an argument that got heated, with Jacobs saying "Do I have to get my man?"

-Jacobs, who was waiting in the car with two of her children with McGlockton, testified that Drejka started walking around her car, stopped in the front, and then started pointing and yelling at her for parking in a handicapped spot.
-She said she eventually cracked the window to hear what he was saying and a screaming match ensued.
+Jacobs testified that Drejka had started pointing and yelling at her.
+She said she cracked the window to hear what he was saying and a screaming match ensued.

-Jacobs and a witness, Robert Castelli, testified that McGlockton was backing up after shoving Drejka.
-Both said McGlockton didn't take a step forward, toward Drejka as he was on the ground after being shoved.

-When a detective in the video interview asked Drejka why he fired his gun, he said, "I have never been in that situation before, but I thought kicks were coming...
-I think he is coming to do the rest of it."
+Prosecutor Scott Rosenwasser said during closing arguments earlier Friday that Drejka provoked McGlockton to shove him by yelling at Jacobs instead of calling the police if he felt so strongly about her being parked in the handicapped spot.
+Testimony showed he had confronted a septic truck driver for parking in the same spot months earlier, leading to an argument.

 Spencer reported from Fort Lauderdale, Florida, and Schneider from Orlando, Florida.